CoderFundamentals/python/linearR/linearR.md

                                     y` is the label or dependent variable we are trying to predict w0/b is the bias or y-intercept
-                                    w1 is the weight or the intercept x is the feature or independent variable
+                                    w1 is the weight or the intercept x1 is the feature or independent variable

 ``````````````````````````````````````````````````````````````````````